comychitz/knowledge/other/mathematics/README.md

 * sum can be calculated as: `n(a+b)/2` where a is the first number of the series and b is the last

-### geometic progression
+### geometric progression
-* a sequnece of numbers where the ration between any two consecutive numbers is constant
+* a sequence of numbers where the ration between any two consecutive numbers is constant
 * sum can be calculated as: `bk - a / k - 1` where a is the first number, b is the last number and k is the ration between consecutive numbers